-This tells you that the jot FTRs are in the /usr/lib/filetype/system directory in a file named sgiutil.ftr.
 Now you can open the sgiutil.ftr file using the text editor of your choice, and search for the "jot text editor" string again.
-This tells you exactly where the jot FTRs are in the sgiutil.ftr file.
+This shows exactly where the jot FTR is in the sgiutil.ftr file.

-Note: If jot file type did not have its own icon, this search would not give you the filename.
+Note: If the jot file type did not have its own icon, this search would not give you the filename.

-Now you can go to the file with the jot FTRs and copy them into the FTR file for your new file type.
-Then rename and modify these copied FTRs to fit your new file type, as described in "Step Three: Programming Your Icon" on page 170.
+Now you can go to the file with the jot FTR and copy it into the FTR file for your new file type.
+Then rename and modify the copied FTR to fit your new file type, as described in "Step Three: Programming Your Icon" on page 184.